 The Amazon gives us up to 20% of the air we breathe, stores 25% of the world’s water, and stabilizes Earth’s climate.
-Your support can empower local people to become champions for nature, protect millions of acres of wild places, and put science and technology to work for conservation.
+Your support can protect millions of acres of the last wild places left on the planet, empower local people and indigenous communities to become champions for nature, and put the latest in science and technology to work for conservation.

 Carter Cohen is no average fifth grader.
 At the young age of 10 years old, he already feels a deep connection to nature and all types of creepy-crawlers.
 His love for bugs started when he was just 4 years old and first saw an insect and noticed all of its intricate features.
 “Each insect has a specific way of hunting,” he says enthusiastically, “and each one adapts to its surroundings.
 The more you learn about bugs the more interesting they get!”.
 He often finds himself going on field trips with his friend Sean and his parents to discover new species of insects.
 “I like bugs, arthropods, insects, arachnids, and most insects,” Carter says.
 He cites the praying mantis, stick bugs, and leaf bugs among his favorite species.